-Employment Agreements and Change in Control Arrangements
+Employment Agreements and Change in Control and Severance Arrangements

-The Committee does not believe fixed-term executive employment contracts that guarantee minimum levels of compensation over multiple years enhance stockholder value.
-Accordingly, our U.S.-based executives generally do not have employment contracts.
-However, in certain limited circumstances related to mergers and acquisitions, it may be necessary to enter into employment agreements.
+The Committee does not believe fixed-term executive employment agreements that guarantee minimum levels of compensation over multiple years enhance stockholder value.
+Accordingly, none of our Named Executive Officers has an employment agreement.